tldr-pages/tldr/pages/common/ghc.md

 # ghc

+> The Glasgow Haskell Compiler.
-> The Glassgow Haskell Compiler, compiles and links Haskell source files.
+> Compiles and links Haskell source files.

 - Find and compile all modules in the current directory: